-Recipients of the Irving S. Sigal Postdoctoral Fellowship
+Past Recipients of the Irving S. Sigal Postdoctoral Fellowship

 Fellowship Topic: Dynamics, Degredation, and Chemical Modification of Non-Coding RNA.
-Dr. Hoerter was a Research Fellow in the Laboratory of Professor Nicholas Gascoigne, Department of Immunology and Microbial Science at The Scripps Research Institute in La Jolla, CA. Dr. Hoerter is continuing the research that was supported by the Sigal Fellowship, the study of intermolecular interactions at the immunologic synapse.
+Dr. Hoerter was a Research Fellow in the Laboratory of Professor Nicholas Gascoigne, Department of Immunology and Microbial Science at The Scripps Research Institute in La Jolla, CA. Here, Dr. Hoerter continued the research that was supported by the Sigal Fellowship, the study of intermolecular interactions at the immunologic synapse.
 Currently, he is an Investigator in Drug Discovery Oncology at GNF.

 Fellowship Topic: Photoluminescence Enhancement by Surface Plasmon Resonance of Metallic Nanostructures and Its Applications.
 Dr. Pan did his postdoctoral work at the University of Texas at Austin.
 Currently, as a Professor of Chemistry at the University of Alabama, Dr. Pan’s research areas include electrochemistry, clean energy storage and harvesting, Raman and fluorescence spectroscopy, nanostructured metal and semiconductor electrode materials.

 Fellowship Topic: A New Strategy to Asymmetrically Open Aziridines with a Heterobimetallic Catalyst.
 Dr. Woll did his postdoctoral work at Harvard University under the supervision of Professor Eric N. Jacobsen.
 Currently, Dr. Woll is a Principal Scientist at a small pharmaceutical company, PTC Therapeutics, in Dunellen, NJ.
 He is working on a treatment for Spinal Muscular Atrophy (SMA).